Mitigated risk, meaningful returns: Structured products’ time has come

 He says that of the 81 Investec-issued products that have matured over the years, none have lost investors any capital, while 90% have provided investors with positive returns.

-“Over the last 10 years, Investec’s structured products have produced an average annualised return of 11.2% in rand terms, compared to 8.1% per annum on the respective underlying price indices, an outperformance of 3.1% a year,” he notes.
+“Over the past 10 years, Investec’s structured products have produced an average annualised return of 11.2% in rand terms, compared with 8.1% per annum on the respective underlying price indices, an outperformance of 3.1% a year,” he says.

 “This is a noteworthy performance given that the JSE top 40 index has barely compensated investors for inflation over the past few years.”